 You know those people who are always telling you how busy they are?
-It’s kind of annoying because really, we all make the time to do the things we really want to do.
+It’s kind of annoying because really, we’re all busy.
+Right?

-Thankfully, yesterday and today, I’ve been given a little bit of everyday time — time to return to work, time to write a blog, time to think about all of these things.
-And also thankfully, I am continually around a man who is much less ruffled by the activity and to-do lists than I am.
+Thankfully, I’ve been finding time to get things done, and to think about all of these things.
+And also thankfully, I have a husband who is less ruffled by to-do lists than I am.

-Regardless though, these funny little mounds of baked goodness were fun to eat – and hard to stop eating — making them perfect for whatever schedule you find yourself in, be it busy weeks, everyday weeks, or something in between.Print
+These funny little mounds of baked goodness are fun to eat – and hard to stop eating.
+They’re perfect for whatever schedule the day brings, whether you’re in the middle of a hectic and busy week, a relaxing respite, or something in between.Print

 - 1/2 teaspoon vanilla extract